Merkel Cell Carcinoma

 Most people have never heard of it and many doctors and dermatologists have not seen a case of it in their practice.
 Many patients are initially misdiagnosed as having a cyst or benign bump and told not to worry about it.
 MCC is an aggressive cancer.
 Wasted time can lead to growth of a primary tumor or metastasis to lymph nodes and organs.
 Finding the most knowledgeable medical resources for diagnosis and treatment is essential.

-Getting the support of others who are also coping with MCC can be a helpful way of getting information and feeling less overwhelmed, lost or scared.
+Getting the support of others who are also coping with MCC can be a helpful way of getting information and feeling less overwhelmed, lost or frightened.

 The MCC Seattle Support Group is here to help and provide some hope during a difficult time.
 We invite you to look over our website for more information about us, our meeting schedule, and other helpful MCC related resources.